 Buying investment property is stressful.
 Buying investment property typically means taking your personal tastes out of the decision.

-But, paying close attention to details that will make the home pleasing to future tenants.
+But, paying close attention to details will make the home pleasing to future tenants.
 There are so many things to consider when buying an investment property, that it is a good idea to learn as much as you can beforehand from real estate investment experts like Than Merrill.
 However, here are some basic tips for buying investment property.

 Tips for Buying Investment Property

-Unlike with some personal home loans, investment property mortgages generally require at least a 20% down payment.
+Unlike some personal home loans, investment property mortgages generally require at least a 20% down payment.
 Make sure the properties you intend to buy are something that you can afford.

 You should attempt to get pre-approved for a mortgage before you start the search.
 It would be awful to find the perfect investment property but be unable to secure a loan.